5 Nights – from €1290

-This 5-night special tour of North Korea will join the 75th Anniversary festivities of National Day on September 9 and is designed to visit all the major must-see sights in one extensive action-packed itinerary you’ll never forget!
-Visit the major political highlights in Pyongyang such as the Mansudae Grand Monument, Kumsusan Palace of the Sun, and the Tower of the Juche Idea, witness rural life go by with a day-trip to Kaesong and the DMZ, and also spend a night secluded in the Mt.
-Myohyang mountains at North Korea’s self-confessed finest hotel!
+This 5-night special tour of North Korea will join the festivities of National Day on September 9 and is designed to visit all the major must-see sights in one extensive action-packed itinerary you’ll never forget!
+Visit the major political highlights in Pyongyang such as the Mansudae Grand Monument, Kumsusan Palace of the Sun, and the Tower of the Juche Idea, witness rural life go by with a visit to Sariwon and an overnight in Kaesong to see the DMZ where Korea is divided.
 This is a varied itinerary over one of North Korea’s most important days of the year!

 DAY 1 – DEPART FOR PYONGYANG